-Is there a substitute for brown sugar that tastes like the real thing, but is lower in calories and carbs?
-I have seen a product called Sweetcane that is evaporated sugar cane juice and molasses with 16 calories per teaspoon and 4 grams of carbs.
+Is there a substitute for brown sugar that tastes like the real thing but is lower in calories and carbs?
+I have seen a product called Sweetcane, which is evaporated sugar cane juice and molasses with 16 calories per teaspoon and 4 grams of carbs.

-I am impressed that you are using a CGM, know your medications by name, and are paying attention to how your meals impact your blood sugar levels.
+I am impressed that you are using a CGM, know your medications by name, and pay attention to how your meals impact your blood sugar levels.

 The brown sugar is not the only thing that may be raising your glucose level.
-Has your healthcare professional helped you set a carb limit for the day or every meal to achieve better glucose readings?
+Has your healthcare professional help you set a carb limit for the day or every meal to achieve better glucose readings?
+Do you exercise regularly?

 Your breakfast of toast with low sugar jam and oatmeal with brown sugar is a high carb meal.
 It would be best if you looked at your overall meal choice in conjunction with your medication.
-Orchestrating diet and medicine is a team effort.
+Orchestrating diet, exercise and medicine is a team effort.

 A 6.8 mm is a bit above 120 mg/dl, and 15+ mm is 270 mg/dl plus.
 Having blood sugars that run from 120 mg/dL to 270 mg/dl plus is a broad range.
 Does your blood sugar come down to a normal range one hour or one and a half hours after you eat?
-These are the types of discussion you will need to have with your healthcare professional.
+These are the types of discussions you will need to have with your healthcare professional.

 Four grams of carbohydrate is the same as having a teaspoon of sugar.
-Less sugar overall is usually better for blood sugars.
+Less sugar overall is better for blood sugar management.
 I use a stevia syrup with one carb per teaspoon as an alternative sweetener to brown sugar in my oatmeal.
 Alternatively, you can use the swerve brown sugar alternatives with 0 carbs.
 They have granular sugar, Confectioners sugar, and brown sugar, which I use in my baking recipes.

 Your Medications and How They Can Help You Reach Your A1c Goal:

 Do you know what your A1c target goal is?
 If not, ask your healthcare professional what range they have set as your ideal number.
-The medication that has been prescribed takes into account your diet and blood sugars to reach an A1c target.
+The medication and dosage prescribed for you considers your diet and daily exercise in reaching an A1c target.

 If you are consistently experiencing higher than normal blood sugars, seeing them elevated for a prolonged period, get in to see your healthcare professional as soon as possible.
-Long term elevated glucose levels are the cause of diabetes, complications.
-The FreeStyle CGM you are using gives you the feedback you need to see how your blood sugars are responding to your diet, medication stress and illness.
+Long-term elevated glucose levels are the cause of diabetes complications.
+The FreeStyle CGM you are using gives you the feedback you need to see how your blood sugars respond to your diet, medication, stress, and illness.